 – Neutralize the effect of sports drinks by alternating sips of water with the drink.

 – Chew sugar-free gum to increase the amount of saliva in your mouth or rinse your mouth with water following consumption of sports drinks.
 Both will help decrease the acidity in your mouth and return the PH of your mouth to a more normal level.

 Some experts suggest using natural fruit juices or coconut water, which have great re-hydrating abilities, as alternatives to drinking sports drinks.
 Sports and Energy drinks are loaded with sugar, acid, caffeine and artificial ingredients They are costly to buy and could cost you much more in dentist bills due to damaged teeth.

-Dr. Finlay and Dr. Anderson offer family dentistry in their Annapolis area dentist office, conveniently located off of Ritchie Hwy. in Arnold, MD.
+Dr. Finlay and Dr. Lim offer family dentistry in their Annapolis area dentist office, conveniently located off of Ritchie Hwy. in Arnold, MD.
 Good oral hygiene and routine preventive dental care are the foundation of a healthy smile for life!